Can DtN and GenEO coarse spaces be sufficiently robust for heterogeneous Helmholtz problems?: Results and Discussion

 We also consider the case of a diagonal layers problem (Figure~\ref{Fig:DiagonalLayers}) in Table~\ref{Table:DtNandH-GenEO_DiagonalLayers}.
 Here the issues with DtN($k^{4/3}$) are reduced but there is still some increase in iteration counts, especially for higher wave numbers $k$ and a larger number of subdomains $N$.
 We note, in results not shown here, that DtN($k^{3/2}$) also suffers from the same lack of robustness.
 For H-GenEO($\frac{1}{2}$), however, we still have good robustness to the parameters of the problem.
-At this point it is worth mentioning that, with H-GenEO, for small wave numbers $k$ there can be some slight loss in scalability but this diminishes as the wave number increases.
-We note that for the problem instances of small $k$ and large $N$ where iteration counts are highest, the number of eigenvectors per subdomain is small and so the achieved tolerance on the eigenvalues may be somewhat weaker than $\frac{1}{2}$, which may explain the slightly poorer performance.
-Since we are primarily interested in increasingly large wave numbers, where this issue diminishes, we do not worry further about this and assert that for problems of interest H-GenEO($\frac{1}{2}$) provides a scalable method.

 We further consider the heterogeneous problem when making use of METIS for more general non-uniform subdomain decompositions in order to ensure that H-GenEO is able to handle both difficulties together.
 For this we consider the alternating layers problem (Figure~\ref{Fig:AlternatingLayers}) and provide results in Table~\ref{Table:H-GenEO_AlternatingLayers_METIS}.
 We find that H-GenEO($\frac{1}{2}$) performs very well and continues to provide a rather robust method, even in the presence of heterogeneity on non-uniform subdomains.
-This further evidences the strength of the H-GenEO($\frac{1}{2}$) approach and we now study it more closely, dropping reference to the eigenvalue tolerance and simply denoting the method as H-GenEO.
+This further evidences the strength of the H-GenEO($\frac{1}{2}$) approach and we will shortly study it more closely, dropping reference to the eigenvalue tolerance and simply denoting the method as H-GenEO.
+First, however, we provide a brief examination into the use of higher order discretisation.